HolgerBovbjerg/data2vec-KWS/README.md

 Data2vec config files are found in the `data2vec/data2vec_configs/` folder.

-After pretraining both the full Data2Vec model is saved to the experiment folder, as well as only the transformer encoder part.
+After pretraining the full Data2Vec model is saved to the experiment folder, as well as only the transformer encoder part.
 For finetuning only the transformer encoder is reused.

 ## Finetuning pretrained models